redis/lettuce/README.md

 I'm pursuing the client code as a fork since the latest changes weren't merged back into https://github/wg/lettuce I'd love not adding yet another Java redis client, but unfortunately it's the current situation.

-Maven Artifacts
+Maven Artifacts/Download
 ----------------

 Releases of lettuce are available in the maven central repository.
+Take also a look at the [Download](https://github.com/mp911de/lettuce/wiki/Download) page in the Wiki.

 ```xml
 <dependency>